MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/azure-resource-graph.md

 | Products | Power BI Datasets (Desktop + Service)</br>Power BI Dataflow<br/>Fabric Dataflow Gen 2 |
 | Authentication Types Supported | Organizational Account |

+> [!NOTE]
+> Some capabilities may be present in one product but not others due to deployment schedules and host-specific capabilities.

 ## Prerequisites

 * An Azure subscription.
 Go to [Get Azure free trial](https://azure.microsoft.com/pricing/free-trial/).

-* You must have appropriate rights in [Azure role-based access control (Azure RBAC)](https://learn.microsoft.com/en-us/azure/role-based-access-control/overview) with at least read access to the resources you want to query.
+* You must have appropriate rights in [Azure role-based access control (Azure RBAC)](/azure/role-based-access-control/overview) with at least read access to the resources you want to query.

 ## Capabilities supported